yusufshakeel/todo-twbs-ng-app/README.md

 # TodoTwbsNgApp

-This is a simple Todo app created using Bootstrap and Angular.
+This is a simple Todo app created using Bootstrap v4 and Angular v5.

 ## LICENSE